Cam'ron: Fashion designing

-Controversies
+Sports commentary

+In 2023, Cam'ron launched an independently produced sports news talk show, called It Is What It Is.
+Cam'ron's co-host on the show is rapper Mase.
+The show's first episode premiered on February 27, 2023, on YouTube.
+In the months proceeding the show's launch, it has achieved viral success on the internet.
+According to Cam'ron, he has already turned down several multi-million dollar offers from buyers looking to purchase the show.
+In August 2023, it was officially announced that the show has partnered with Underdog Fantasy Sports.

+Feuds

 Jay-Z

 Although there had been rumors of a feud between the two emcees, Cam'ron went public first with a track on "Killa Season" called "You Gotta Love It (Jay-Z Diss)" featuring ex-Dipset member Max B. In the song, Cam'ron takes jabs at Jay-Z's age, his alleged "biting" (stealing) of lyrics, and his current girlfriend.
-He references Jay-Z using The Notorious B.I.G.'s rhymes, rapping "You ain't the only one with big wallets got it my shit's brolick but ya publishing should go to Miss Wallace."
+He references Jay-Z using the Notorious B.I.G.'s rhymes, rapping "You ain't the only one with big wallets got it my shit's brolick but ya publishing should go to Miss Wallace."
 He then released another song "Swagger Jacker (Biter Not a Writer)" to highlight the many songs Jay-Z has borrowed lines from.
 In the next issue of XXL, Cam'ron explained the beef originated when Jay-Z became CEO and President of Roc-A-Fella Records.
 In 2010, Cam'ron stated he does not have any issues with Jay-Z anymore.

-In 2013, on "Pound Cake", a song by Drake, Jay-Z mentioned Cam'ron again by rapping (in the middle of a verse):
+In 2013, on "Pound Cake", a song by Drake, Jay-Z mentioned Cam'ron again by rapping (in the middle of a verse): "Now here's the icing on the cake/ Cake, cake-cake, cake-cake, uhh/ I'm just getting started, oh, yeah, we got it bitch/ I've done made more millionaires than the lotto did/ Dame made millions, Bigg made millions/ Ye made millions, Just made millions/ Lyor made millions, Cam made millions/ Beans would tell you if he wasn't in his feelin[g]s."

-Cam replied briefly on "Come and Talk to Me" off of Ghetto Heaven Vol. 1:
+Cam replied briefly on "Come and Talk to Me" off of Ghetto Heaven Vol. 1: "She said Jay made you a millionaire? and looked me in the eyes/ Said cake, cake, cake, got that from the pies/ We made each other millions, that was my reply/ had a mill before I met him, baby, that ain't no lie/ See he named some Harlem cats and the homie from the Chi / but my thing, he ain't name nobody from the Stuy".

 On April 26, 2019, he and Jay-Z ended their feud at the re-opened Webster Hall.